-The Caribbean is a large and varied region, including some of the world’s leading offshore financial centers as well as one of the last remaining Socialist planned economies.
+Exceptionally divers, the region includes some of the world’s leading offshore financial centers as well as one of the last remaining Socialist planned economies.

 The region differs considerably in terms of geography, economic structures, political systems, culture and legal systems: islands both small and large, flat coral islands as well as rainforest-covered mountainous terrain, fast-growing modern economies as well as more traditional societies, independent sovereign states as well as dependent overseas territories.

 There are islands which largely speak English, French, Spanish, Dutch and more…